 After 8-12 weeks, your tomatoes should be ready to harvest.
 I determine when to pick tomatoes based on their coloring.
 Usually when they are starting to turn pink is the best time to pick them.
-Waiting until they’re fully ripe can lead you to losing some of them to birds and other animals that eat tomatoes.
+Waiting until they’re fully ripe can lead you to beat the birds to them and other animals that eat tomatoes.

 When to Transplant Tomatoes Outdoors

 Tomatoes are a sun-loving plant and need quite a bit of heat to grow effectively.
 You want to wait to transplant them outside until the night temperatures are consistently above freezing (more like 40-45 F).